BigQuery Sharing Features and Key Points to Remember

 Screenshot 2026-04-10 17.56.46

-Without permission, not only can you not subscribe, but the Listing itself becomes invisible, preventing unintended exposure of information.
+Without permission, not only can't you subscribe, but the Listing itself becomes invisible, preventing unintended exposure of information.

 Screen for revoking subscriptions from the Exchange's "Subscriptions" tab